m3mentomor1/Pneumonia_Detection_with_Lightweight-CNN-Models/README.md

 #### **➜ Training & Validation Accuracy per Epoch**
 ![image](https://github.com/m3mentomor1/Pneumonia_Detection_with_Lightweight-CNN-Models/assets/95956735/5d6d25b8-5b17-4993-bc1e-1fc5bcb9e11c)

-The training accuracy of MobileNetV2 steadily increases throughout the epochs, reaching a peak of approximately 83.87% by the final epoch, indicating the model's ability to learn from the training data.
-However, the validation accuracy shows fluctuations, suggesting that the model's performance on unseen data varies during training.
-The highest validation accuracy achieved is around 86.13%.
+The training accuracy of MobileNetV2 steadily increases throughout the epochs, with validation accuracy showing fluctuations, reaching its highest point at later epochs, particularly around epochs 12 to 15.
+However, validation accuracy also fluctuates during the training process, notably dipping around epochs 4 to 6.

-Similar to MobileNetV2, ShuffleNetV2 demonstrates a gradual increase in training accuracy over the epochs, reaching approximately 87.78% by the end of training.
-The validation accuracy also exhibits fluctuations but generally maintains a higher level compared to MobileNetV2, peaking at around 87.10%.
+Similarly, ShuffleNetV2 exhibits a gradual increase in training accuracy over the epochs, with validation accuracy fluctuating but generally maintaining a higher level compared to MobileNetV2.
+The fluctuations in validation accuracy are observed throughout the training epochs, particularly notable dips around epochs 4 and 14.

-SqueezeNet on the other hand, starts with lower training accuracy compared to MobileNetV2 and ShuffleNetV2 but shows improvement over time, reaching approximately 74.57% by the final epoch.
-However, the validation accuracy remains relatively low throughout training, with the highest point around 60.97%.
+In contrast, SqueezeNet starts with lower training accuracy compared to MobileNetV2 and ShuffleNetV2, but it shows improvement over time.
+Validation accuracy remains relatively low throughout training, gradually increasing towards the later epochs, with notable improvements around epochs 6 to 9.

-Overall, MobileNetV2 and ShuffleNetV2 demonstrate more consistent and higher validation accuracies compared to SqueezeNet, indicating better generalization capabilities.
-SqueezeNet, despite showing improvement in training accuracy, struggles to generalize well to unseen data, as evidenced by its lower validation accuracy.
-These trends suggest that MobileNetV2 and ShuffleNetV2 are more robust models for this classification task, while further optimization may be required for SqueezeNet to improve its performance on validation data.
+Overall, MobileNetV2 and ShuffleNetV2 consistently achieve higher validation accuracies than SqueezeNet, suggesting stronger generalization abilities.
+While SqueezeNet improves in training accuracy, it struggles to generalize to unseen data, reflected in its lower validation accuracy.
+This indicates that MobileNetV2 and ShuffleNetV2 are more robust models for this task, while SqueezeNet may require further optimization for better performance on validation data.
 <br><br><br>
 #### **➜ Confusion Matrix**